tomduck/pandoc-fignos/README.md

     `\usepackage{cleveref}`), otherwise they are faked.
 Set the meta variable `xnos-cleveref-fake` to `Off` to disable cleveref faking.
-  * Note that cleveref's `capitalise` parameter does not affect pandoc-fignos' references because of how pandoc-xnos handles `\cref` and `\Cref` format specifications.
-    Instead, use the `fignos-capitalise` meta variable.
+  * The clever reference names are set using `\crefformat` and `\Crefformat`.
+For this reason the cleveref package's `capitalise` parameter has no effect.
+Use the `fignos-capitalise` meta variable instead.

 Other: